andy-guttridge/tails-up/README.md

 Images used in the completed website are:
 - The large grey cat 'hero' image used in the About section: [Photo by Pixabay from Pexels](https://www.pexels.com/photo/gray-cat-33537/)
+- The picture of Muffin the cat is: [Photo by belen  capello from Pexels](https://www.pexels.com/photo/close-up-shot-of-a-russian-gray-cat-8810701/)
+- The picture of Gizmo the cat is: [Photo by Gökberk Kılınçarslan from Pexels](https://www.pexels.com/photo/a-ginger-cat-on-wood-10832205/)
+- The picture of Star the cat is: [Photo by imustbedead from Pexels](https://www.pexels.com/photo/animal-pet-cute-fur-10813423/)

 The images used on the wire frame mock-up of the page and as placeholders during development are:
 - [Photo by cottonbro from Pexels](https://www.pexels.com/photo/black-cat-on-green-chair-6853506/